usds/techfar-hub-website-v3/How-To-Update/github-for-content.md

 ![The main branch selected on github](images/main-branch.png)

-Click that, and you'll get a dialogue that lets you select and existing branch or create a new one.
+Click that, and you'll get a dialogue that lets you select an existing branch or create a new one.

 ![The list of branches](images/branches-dropdown-expanded.png)